JATOS/JATOS_docs/versioned_docs/version-3.8.1/Manage_your_JATOS/User-Manager.md

 ## Authentication via Google Sign-In

-Google Sign-In is deactivated by default and can be activated by adding your Google Client-ID in the _production.conf_, similar to this:
+Google Sign-In is deactivated by default and can be activated by adding your Google Client-ID in the `conf/jatos.conf` (or `conf/production.conf` in version < 3.8.3), similar to this:

 ```
 jatos.user.authentication.oauth.googleClientId = "1234567890-abc123abc123.apps.googleusercontent.com"